solkimicreb/react-stax/examples/docs/src/pages/state/intro/content.md

 ## Creating reactive views

 Any React component can be made reactive, by wrapping it with `view()`.
-Reactive components re-render when the stored data - which is used by them - changes.
+Reactive components re-render when the stored state - which is used during their render - changes.

 ```jsx
 import React from 'react';